 - You also be asked questions about alcohol abuse or alcohol dependence.
 You may be asked what your drinking pattern was in the year before your DuPage County drunk driving arrest.
 How much did you drink?
 When did you usually drink?
 Were you frequently hungover?

 - Finally, you may be asked about changes you have made to your life since your last DUI, as well as where you work and whether you need a car to get there.

 Get Representation That Gets Results

-If your license was revoked due a DUI conviction in Kane County, DuPage County or anywhere in Illinois, it can only be reinstated following a formal administrative hearing — also known as a Secretary of State hearing.
+If your license was revoked due a DUI conviction in Naperville, DuPage County or anywhere in Illinois, it can only be reinstated following a formal administrative hearing — also known as a Secretary of State hearing.
 Get representation that gets results in Secretary of State hearings.
 Contact Michael T. Norris, Ltd. and John W. Callahan, Ltd., today.
-Call us toll free at 1-877-335-6693 or contact us online for a free and confidential consultation.
+Call our Naperville office toll free at 1-877-335-6693 or contact us online for a free and confidential consultation.
 Our phones are answered 24 hours a day.